AP International English Language: The examination

 Like the other AP language exams, the three-hour APIEL exam assesses four language skills: listening, reading, writing and speaking.
-Each section is worth 25% of the total examination grade.
-Listening consists of dialogues and short talks; reading is drawn from prose texts of varying degrees of complexity and a wide range of subjects; writing consists of two essays; and speaking requires students' verbal response to five tasks.
+Each section was worth 25% of the total examination grade.
+Listening consists of dialogues and short talks; reading was drawn from prose texts of varying degrees of complexity and a wide range of subjects; writing consists of two essays; and speaking requires students' verbal response to five tasks.

 Section I. Multiple-choice questions

 The multiple-choice section has two parts—listening and reading.
 Both are machine-scored.

 Listening

 The listening part of the exam has around 40 multiple-choice questions, and students have around 35 minutes to answer them.

 The test usually consists of short monologues, presentations, or dialogues between two speakers who discuss a variety of subjects.
 For the test, native speakers of standard North American English are recorded on cassette tapes.
 The recordings test "comprehension of spoken English".
-Students listen once to each recording and answer all the questions based on the recording; each question is spoken twice.
-Note-taking in the examination booklet is allowed.
+Students listen once to each recording and answer all the questions based on the recording; each question was spoken twice.
+Note-taking in the examination booklet was allowed.
 The test booklet only has the answer choices and the questions are not printed in the test booklet.